 FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Cavallin research.
-More information is included under the topic Early Cavallin History in all our PDF Extended History products.
+More information is included under the topic Early Cavallin History in all our PDF Extended History products and printed products wherever possible.

 A search of the immigration and passenger lists has shown a number of people bearing the name Cavallin: Bartolomeo Cavallero, who arrived in New Orleans, Louisiana in 1778 with his wife Maria and his six children; Diego, Antonio, Bartolomeo, Maria, Augustina, Andrea, and Louis Cavalli, who were all naturalized in Detroit in 1833.